felixhagspiel/webrtc-tutorial/about-tutorial.md

 As part of my Bachelor-Thesis I created a proof of concept peer-to-peer videochat-application in 2013 using HTML5 and JavaScript.
 You can see and try [the latest version here](webrtc-prototype.felixhagspiel.de).
 By that time there was only few documentation about WebRTC and not much tutorials, so I had to do a lot of trial & error.
-Also helpful was the [Getting Started with WebRTC-article](http://www.html5rocks.com/en/tutorials/webrtc/basics/) from html5rocks.com and [Muaz Khan's Website](https://www.webrtc-experiment.com/).
+Helpful links were the [Getting Started with WebRTC-article](http://www.html5rocks.com/en/tutorials/webrtc/basics/) from html5rocks.com and [Muaz Khan's Website](https://www.webrtc-experiment.com/).

 ## What this tutorial is about

 Here I want to show you how to setup a basic P2P-connection and how to pass video and audio through it.
 I will not use any libraries like jQuery or RTCMultiConnection so you can see how WebRTC actually works.
 However, if you just want to create an videochat without learning the basics I suggest you use some libraries like those from [www.rtcmulticonnection.org](http://www.rtcmulticonnection.org/).
-There you can create an cross-browser app with a few lines of code.
+Then you can create an cross-browser app with a few lines of code.

 First of all I want to describe what the finished app will do: